ESCOMP/SimpleLand/CONTRIBUTING.md

 individuals for SLIM and run by the changes with them.

 Erik Kluzek -- Software Engineering (erik@ucar.edu)
-Marysa Legue -- Originator (marysa.lague@usask.ca)
+Marysa Lague -- Originator (marysa.lague@usask.ca)
 Isla Simpson -- Principal Investigator (simpson@ucar.edu)

 Use the help from the wiki below to setup a fork and personal branch in GitHub to put your developments